-An Update Regarding Madigan's COVID-19 Vaccine Supply - This Update Is Current As Of February 23, 2021:
+An Update Regarding Madigan's COVID-19 Vaccine Supply & Vaccination Location - This Update Is Current As Of April 5, 2021:

-At this time, Madigan now has vaccine on-hand and is currently vaccinating all patients 65 years of age and older at the American Lake Conference Center on Lewis North.
-To get the vaccine, patients 65 years of age and older must make an appointment by calling the Puget Sound Military Appointment Center at 1-800-404-4506 from 6 a.m. – 8 p.m., Monday through Friday, and 7 a.m. – 3:30 p.m. on Saturday and Sunday, or by clicking on the link to Madigan's online COVID-19 Vaccine Scheduler below.
+To get the vaccine, eligible patients must make an appointment by calling the Puget Sound Military Appointment Center at 1-800-404-4506 from 6 a.m. – 8 p.m., Monday through Friday, and 7 a.m. – 3:30 p.m. on Saturday and Sunday, or by clicking on the link to Madigan's online COVID-19 Vaccine Scheduler below.

 If desired, to pursue COVID-19 vaccination off-base, please visit the WA State Dept. of Health website for vaccine locations and Phase information. doh.wa.gov/Emergencies/COVID19/vaccine